MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/azure-ad-join-allow-users-to-join.md

 - Step 6: [Create and assign Autopilot profile](azure-ad-join-autopilot-profile.md)
 - Step 7: [Assign Autopilot device to a user (optional)](azure-ad-join-assign-device-to-user.md)

-For an overview of the Windows Autopilot user-driven Azure AD join workflow, see [Windows Autopilot user-driven Azure AD join overview](azure-ad-join-workflow.md)
+For an overview of the Windows Autopilot for pre-provisioned deployment Azure AD join workflow, see [Windows Autopilot for pre-provisioned deployment Azure AD join overview](azure-ad-join-workflow.md)

 ## Allow users to join devices to Azure AD